CurtisNewbie/kube-notes/README.md

 - https://www.suse.com/c/rancher_blog/comparing-kubernetes-cni-providers-flannel-calico-canal-and-weave/
 - https://cloud.google.com/kubernetes-engine/docs/concepts/gke-compare-network-models

-`Kube-proxy` works essentially by constantly updating the IPTable on each Node (a `DaemonSet`), with which it routes the traffic to the backend(s) hidden by virtual IPs via NAT (Network Address Translation).
+`Kube-proxy` works essentially by constantly updating the iptables (there are actually five tables) on each Node (a `DaemonSet`), with which it *routes* the traffic to the backend(s) hidden by virtual IPs (e.g., by using SNAT, DNAT, MASQ and so on).
 The same logic is almost applied in all other relavent components as well, e.g., Ingress.
-The NAT is achieved by a set of IPTable Rules.
 The routed traffic is foundamentally handled by the CNI plugin (e.g., flannel, weave and calico).

 ```sh
 kubectl get svc